GabrieleCoppini/BookScout-Star-2-Impact/README.md

-# BookStore App
+# BookScout App

 An app to help you find books of your favorite genre.
-BookStore is a web application that allows users to search for books by genre and store their favorite books in a personal bookshelf.
+BookScout is a web application that allows users to search for books by genre and store their favorite books in a personal bookScout.

 Click to visit the >>> [Website](https://gabrielecoppini.github.io/BookScout-Star-2-Impact/)